loqusion/typix/docs/recipes/using-typst-packages.md

 [Typst Universe]: https://typst.app/universe/

-[Transitive dependencies] — that is, a _dependency's_ dependency — must be added explicitly, in addition to any direct dependencies you have.
+[Transitive dependencies] — that is, a _dependency's_ dependencies — must be added explicitly, in addition to any direct dependencies you have.
 For instance, `cetz` 0.3.4 depends on `oxifmt` 0.2.1, so if you use `cetz` 0.3.4 you must also ensure `oxifmt` 0.2.1 is provided.
 This applies recursively: if you